bleetube/nip05er/README.md

 High five users by adding them to `nostr.json` which is used to validate their nip05 address if it matches `user@your.domain`.

-Best of all, this works withou any necessary web-interface.
+* This works withou any necessary web-interface or separate database.
 The user is never required to fill out a separate form.
 All they do is set up their nip-05 the way they want to, in the app of their choice.
 The script will record which users registered a name and ensure the user keeps that name.
 All of the concerns about the UX remain in the nostr client and there is no additional fees for shorter names.
 It's a first come first serve basis.

+* The script operates on an nostr.json file in-place, and maintains all of your manual modifications.
+However, you should make regular backups and periodically review the resulting nostr.json, just in-case there are any unforseen issues with this lightly tested script that you got for free. 🙃

 ## installation